How to Become a Principal

 Teachers on Making the Transition to School Administration

-“I had planned on teaching longer than I did but was asked by my Principal to take on the role of Associate Principal at the building in which I taught.
-I knew administration was a career goal as I was interested in working to affect change on a larger scale.” —Jeff Herb, 8 Questions with a Tech-Savvy Principal
+“I had planned on teaching longer than I did, but was asked by my Principal to take on the role of Associate Principal at the building in which I taught.
+I knew administration was a career goal as I was interested in working to effect change on a larger scale.” —Jeff Herb, 8 Questions with a Tech-Savvy Principal

 “I was terrified of leaving the classroom, but now my classroom is just bigger.
 I still teach every week, I still read to classes, I play at recess, I go to PE, I make time to do things that make me happy as an educator and all it’s done is grow me into a better one.” —Todd Nesloney, 8 Questions with a Lead Learner & Principal